 DaTscan® is a neuroimaging tool (brain scan) that can assist in differentiating ET and PD, but it does not provide a definitive diagnosis for either disease.
-In cases where neurological examination is not sufficient to make a diagnosis of either ET or PD, DaTscan may be helpful.
+In cases where a neurological examination is not sufficient to make a diagnosis of either ET or PD, DaTscan may be helpful.

 PD is related to a decrease in a chemical in the brain called dopamine.
-DaTscan® involves a picture of the brain using single photon emission computed tomography (SPECT), to measure dopamine transporter levels in the brain.
-In PD, an abnormal scan representing a reduction in dopamine transporter levels is seen, whereas in ET the scan is normal.
+DaTscan® produces a picture of the brain using single photon emission computed tomography (SPECT), to measure dopamine transporter levels.
+In PD, a reduction in dopamine transporter levels is seen, whereas in ET the scan is normal.